Grand National 2024 runners, riders and odds

 The Grand National will take place at Aintree on April 13 with a field of 34 set to run the 4m 2f race, reduced from last year’s total of 40 in an attempt to make the contest safer for horses and riders.

-There are currently 55 horses declared for the iconic race, after 22 were taken out last week and a further three have been scratched since, but this will be reduced to 50 on Monday 8 April and then the final 34 will be announced on Thursday 11 April – two days before the race itself.
+There are currently 51 horses declared for the iconic race but this will be reduced to the final 34 on Thursday 11 April – two days before the race itself.
 The likes of Asterion Forlonge, James Du Berlais and Threeunderthrufive are among the horses to already withdraw, while Hewick – who had been allocated top weight for the race – is now set to run in the Aintree Bowl instead.

-Last year’s winner Corach Rambler currently tops the betting market, with odds around 4/1 for the Scottish-trained star to repeat the trick at Aintree this time around.
-I Am Maximus is currently Willie Mullins’s most-fancied shot, trading at 8/1, while 2023 Grand National runner-up Vanillier can be backed to go one better than that two-and-a-quarter-length defeat 12 months ago at 10/1.
+Last year’s winner Corach Rambler currently tops the betting market, with odds around 5/1 for the Scottish-trained star to repeat the trick at Aintree this time around.
+I Am Maximus is currently Willie Mullins’s most-fancied shot, trading at 7/1, while 2023 Grand National runner-up Vanillier can be backed to go one better than that two-and-a-quarter-length defeat 12 months ago at 9/1 on betting sites.

+Here are all the runners and riders for the race, while you can click here for betting odds and click here for our latest horse racing tips:

 Grand National 2024 runners and riders

-Here is the full list of horses still in contention to run in the 2024 Grand National as of 4 April, in alphabetical order.
-This field will be reduced to 50 horses on Monday 8 April and then again to the final field of 34 horses on Thursday 11 April.
+Here is the full list of horses still in contention to run in the 2024 Grand National as of 9 April, in alphabetical order.
+This field will be reduced to 34 horses on Thursday 11 April.

 - Adamantly Chosen